atbaker/docker-tutorial/intro/README.rst

 Commit your change to a new image (use ``atbaker/sd-django`` or your own namespace), then create a new container from that image and check it out in a browser to make sure it worked.

+**NOTE:** When you try to create a new container from your new image, you will need to specify its run command manually.
+The run command for this container is ``/sbin/my_init``.

 That's the basics of working with containers and images.
 Before we move on to the next exercise, it's a good idea to stop your running containers with the ``docker stop`` command since we don't need them anymore.

 Exercise 3: Dockerizing a Django app